kousikr26/quick-reply/README.md

 ### Chrome

 - Clone this repo
-- Go to chrome://extensions/ and click on "load unpacked" button and choose path where repo is cloned
+- Go to chrome://extensions/ and click on "load unpacked" button and choose path of quick-reply-chrome folder

 ### Firefox
 The addon is available at https://addons.mozilla.org/en-GB/firefox/addon/quick-reply/